The Top 50 Best Football Teams of All Time

 "They were smooth and tanned like superstars," reviewed Celtic's Bobby Murdoch of the Inter line-up, as Celtic arranged for the greatest events in their history, the 1967 European Cup Final.
 "On our side, there were many without any teeth."

 Scottish football was unquestionably serious in those days: when Jock Stein assumed control at Parkhead in '65, Celtic hadn't won the class for 12 campaigns.
-Stein's resulting nine class titles straight remain as one of the British game's most noteworthy accomplishments.
+Stein's resulting nine league trophies straight remain as one of the British game's greatest accomplishments.